pecunio-official/pco-token/README.md

 $ cd pco-token
 $ npm install
 ```
-To test the token (currently on local test network wit [Ganache]).
+To test the token (currently on local test network with [Ganache]).
 When you run the test, it is automatically deployed an run:

 ```sh
 $ npm run test
 ```

 ## Authors